Skip to Main Content

 • Student Society of Health System Pharmacists (SSHP)

-• There are many career paths for graduates of a Doctor of Pharmacy program.
+• There are many professional opportunities for graduates of a PharmD program.
 The APhA Career Pathways program is a tool that is used by students to identify their areas of interest within the profession.
-Workshops will be incorporated throughout the curriculum to assist you through the decision-making process and expose students to the various options within the Pharmacy profession.
-Career Panels are also incorporated into the Pharmaceutical Skills curriculum to provide you exposure to the different careers within pharmacy.
-Our Career Counseling services also include CV development, a 4th year Career Fair, mock interviews, and residency preparation.
-Career Development services can be provided by Dr. Taylor Sweet-Cosce, the Assistant Director of Personal and Professional Development, and student success coaches.
+Workshops will be incorporated throughout the curriculum to support students in the decision-making process and to provide exposure to the diverse career paths within the Pharmacy profession.
+Professional coaching services are available for students seeking support with CV development, mock interviews, and residency preparation.

-• Academic support programs offered through the Office of Student Affairs are available to assist students with refining their learning methods and strategies.
-Support programs include Academic Coaching, Supplemental Instruction (SI), and liaison assistance for Student Accessibility Services (SAS).
-Academic Coaching is offered to assist students with general learning strategies and techniques which may be helpful in all courses.
-Academic coaching topics may focus on study skills, academic confidence, test preparation, and time management.
+• Academic support programs offered through the OSA are available to assist students with refining their learning methods and strategies.
+Support programs include Academic Coaching, Supplemental Instruction (SI), and Accommodated Testing for students with documented disabilities as designated by the USF office of Student Accessibility Services (SAS).
+Academic Coaching is offered to assist students with general learning strategies and techniques, study skills, academic confidence, test preparation, and time management.
 Supplemental Instruction is an academic support program in which PY2-PY4 TCOP students (SI Facilitators) provide individual, small group, and large group academic tutoring to students enrolled in historically difficult courses within the Pharm D Program.
-Student Accessibility Services Liaison assistance is offered to assist students with disabilities navigate, understand, and access services offered though the Student Accessibility Services office.

-• Brief solution-based counseling services for general adjustment, academic, or interpersonal concerns are available through the Office of Student Affairs by contacting Dr. Taylor Sweet-Cosce, tsweetcosce@usf.edu or Associate Dean, Dr. Heather Petrelli, hpetrell@usf.edu.
+• Brief solution-based personal development services for general adjustment, academic, or interpersonal concerns are available through the OSA.

 Students who seek assistance through our office are assured of confidentiality as limited by federal disclosure law and educational integrity.
-There is also a comprehensive Counseling Center at USF should students benefit from more intensive or ongoing mental health support to whom Dr. Petrelli and Dr. Sweet-Cosce can also make referrals.
+There is also a comprehensive Counseling Center at USF should students benefit from more intensive or ongoing mental health support to whom OSA can also make referrals.

 • All USF Health students are supported by USF Health Shared Student Services Financial Aid.